Managing CPU load when using Wavetable

 - Operating System: All

-While Live 10's new instrument Wavetable is designed to be as CPU-efficient as possible, there are certain features which can tax the CPU more heavily than others.
-If you encounter high CPU load or dropouts while using Wavetable, try minimising the usage of the following features:
+While Wavetable is designed to be as CPU-efficient as possible, there are certain features which can tax the CPU more heavily than others.
+If you encounter high CPU load or dropouts while using Wavetable, try minimizing the usage of the following features:

 The highest impact on the device performance is determined by the amount of playing voices.